duneanalytics/docs/docs/resources/sample-queries.md

 GROUP BY 1
 ```

-For ERC721 nft token, each of them have a unique token number (`tokenId`).

-From the query above, what it does is:
+What this query does:

-- get the recipients (`to`)
+- Get the recipients (`to`)

-- get the token number (`tokenId`)
+- Get the token number (`tokenId`)

-- create a sequential numbering of rows to rank the deposits using `ROW_NUMBER()` windows function
+- Create a sequential numbering of rows to rank the deposits using `ROW_NUMBER()` windows function

-- to get the latest transfer of each token (`PARTITION BY tokenId ORDER BY evt_block_time DESC,evt_index DESC`)
+- To get the latest transfer of each token (`PARTITION BY tokenId ORDER BY evt_block_time DESC,evt_index DESC`)

 We will just need to identify the latest recipient of each NFT token and we will just remove all other transactions (`WHERE rn = 1`).

-Aggregate by address will get you the current holder of BAYC collection!
+Aggregate by address will get you all current holders of BAYC collection!